mholyoak/SampleWeatherReport/README.md

 more tests as well with additional time.
 It currently only has one test.
 It mocks QPixmap and the open weather map REST API.
 I would have addressed getting updates to the weather report.
 I would make the updating of the list of cities more responsive.
+I'd create a easy way to deploy the applcation as it uses Qt shared libraries which makes it a bit tricky to deploy.
 I'm sure I could come up with many more items as well.

 ## Build Application
 #### Download and Install Qt at https://www.qt.io/download version 4.7.2 or later